‘All In Seattle’ effort to help nonprofits, aid agencies during coronavirus crisis raises $27 million

 “The idea is no middleman — as fast as humanly possible get this to the people who are helping people,’’ said Rajeev Singh, CEO of the Accolade health care company, who spearheaded the initiative along with his angel investor wife, Jill, his brother, Steve, and a circle of friends.

 The desire for speed means the Singhs and others aren’t collecting money as a group to disburse later.
-Instead, they’ve pledged their own funds directly to recipient companies and set up an allinseattle.org website with links to those nonprofits and charities so others can donate the same way.
+Instead, they’ve pledged their own funds directly to recipient organizations and set up an allinseattle.org website with links to those groups so others can donate the same way.

 Among those that helped launch the group are Singh’s brother, a managing director at Madrona Venture Group, and his wife, Heather, chief marketing officer for startup Center ID.
 Also, another Madrona managing director, Matt McIlwain, and his wife, Carol, along with Flying Fish Partners venture firm co-founder Heather Redman and her husband, Ric, an environmental attorney with Cascadia Law Group.